History of Milton Keynes

+Before its 1967 designation as the site for a new town, the area to be developed was largely farmland and undeveloped villages.
+Before construction began, every area was subject to detailed archaeological investigation: doing so has exposed a rich history of human settlement since Neolithic times and has provided a unique insight into the history and archaeology of a large sample of the landscape of north Buckinghamshire.

 Pre-history and early human settlement

 Long before England existed, this area was at the bottom of a primeval sea.
 The most notable of the fossils uncovered is that of an ichthyosaur from Caldecotte, now on display in the central library.

 Human settlement began in this area around 2000 BCE, mainly in the valleys of the rivers Ouse and Ouzel, and their tributaries (Bradwell Brook, Shenley Brook).
 Archaeological excavations revealed several burial sites dating from 2000 BCE to 1500 BCE.
-Evidence for the earliest habitation was found at Blue Bridge – production of flint tools from the Middle Stone Age.
+Evidence for the earliest habitation was found at Blue Bridge – production of flint tools from the Mesolithic.
 In the same area, an unusually large (18 m diameter) round house was excavated and dated to the Late Bronze Age/Early Iron Age, about 700 BCE.
 Other excavations in this Blue Bridge/Bancroft hill-side uncovered a further seven substantial settlement sites, dating from then until 100 BCE.

 Milton Keynes Hoard

 The area that was to become Milton Keynes was relatively rich: the Milton Keynes Hoard is one of the largest (by weight, 2.2 kg) hoard of Bronze Age jewellery ever found in Britain: the British Museum described it as 'one of the biggest concentrations of Bronze Age gold known from Britain and seems to flaunt wealth'.
 It was discovered in September 2000 at Monkston (near Milton Keynes village) and consists of two Bronze Age gold torcs and three gold bracelets in a datable clay pot.